Who can take job alternation leave?

 - You can no longer take job alternation leave when you have less than 3 years left to the minimum retirement age.

-- If your employment is not full-time, your part-time working hours must be at least 75% of the full-time working hours of an employee in your field.
+- If your employment is not full-time, your part-time working hours must be over 75 % of the full-time working hours of an employee in your field.

 In your work history, we include work done in accordance with the pension acts, as well as self-employment.
 A quarter of the required work history may be time comparable to working, such as family leave, military service and non-military service.